See No Evil (2006 film): Plot

 Kira is held hostage by Jacob because of her religious tattoos, and is kept captive in a cage where she witnesses Richie having his eyes torn out.
 Melissa and Russell go off into a room on their own, but are chased by Jacob.
 Russell tries to lower Melissa out of a window, but he is killed by Jacob.
 Then, Jacob drops Melissa out the window.
 She survives her fall, but then she is killed by a pack of stray dogs.
 Jacob then attacks Michael and Zoe.
 Zoe nearly escapes from Jacob but her cell phone rings, alerting Jacob to her location.
 He subsequently kills her by forcing the cell phone down her throat.
 Michael finds Christine and Tyson as they try to rescue Kira, but they are attacked again by Jacob, who knocks out Michael while the other two escape up the elevator shaft.

 The pair find Kira but are interrupted by Jacob before they can release her.
 Tyson creates a distraction but is electrocuted with his own taser and crushed with the bank vault.
 Margaret then shows up, and reveals herself as Jacob's mother, who lured Frank back to the hotel to get revenge on him for shooting her son, and explains the prisoners are merely a "bonus".
 Margaret attempts to shoot Kira, but Jacob intervenes and throws her headfirst into a nail on the wall.
-Michael reappears to help the girls battle Jacob, and the trio is eventually able to stab him through the eye with a pipe and throw him out of a window, where his heart is impaled by a shard of glass, apparently killing him.
+Michael reappears to help the girls battle Jacob, and the trio is eventually able to stab him through the eye with a pipe and throw him out of a window, where his heart is impaled by a shard of glass, seemingly killing him.
+The film ends with Michael, Kira, and Christine leaving the hotel.